lindenb/jvarkit/doc/wiki-template.md

 ## License

-he project is licensed under the MIT license.
+The project is licensed under the MIT license.